 Don’t get caught treating your refund any different than your regular pay.
 (Remember, that money originally came from your paycheck anyway!)
 Before you let it burn a hole in your pocket, take a minute to think about how it can benefit you the most.
 Think about your personal financial situation and evaluate what your money goals are long-term.

 Here are five smart ways to invest your tax refund and grow your financial wealth.

 1. Start or increase an emergency fund.

 There is nothing quite like the comfort of knowing you have some financial security.
 Without an emergency fund, one big expense can send you on a downward spiral toward financial disaster.
 Nothing beats knowing you are covered if something unexpected happens.

 A good rule of thumb is to stash away six to eight months’ worth of savings.
 Since saving up that much money can take quite a while, using your refund is a great way to get there at a faster rate.

 2. Focus on paying off high-interest debt.

 After establishing an emergency fund, the next best thing you can do with your tax refund is paying down high-interest debt.
 This includes credit card balances, title loans, student loans, and any money you still owe on your vehicle.

 Put your refund to work by starting a debt elimination program, like Consumerism Commentary’s Debt Avalanche.
 This method encourages you to put any extra money (aka – your tax refund) toward a loan that carries the highest interest.
-Getting rid of that payment as fast as you can will ultimately reduce the amount of money you pay toward it in the long run.
+Getting rid of that payment as fast as you can ultimately reduce the amount of money you pay for it in the long run.

 3. Fund your retirement.